ErmoGarcia/diceware-tk/README.md

 # Diceware Toolkit

-A library to implement Diceware
+A library to provide the necesary functions to properly implent Diceware.